arnabs542/interviewpractice/stacks/validate-stack-sequences.md

     return not stack
 ```

 Since we're told that all values are distinct, the sequence can easily be simulated.
 We keep track of what the next popped item is supposed to be, and we push values until we hit the popped the value.
 Then we continue to pop according to the popped sequence.
 In the end, we simply check to make sure the stack is empty.
 If not, then the pop sequence does not match the push sequence.
-Runtime and space are both $$\small \mathcal O(n)$$.
+Runtime and space are both $\small \mathcal O(n)$.